manish-zzz/goo_alarm/README.md

 Either run ./goo.py or use a shell script start_goo.sh and put it in GNOME startup applications of your computer Choose default audio files or your favourite music/sounds...

+Set alarm times in ./data/alarm.json and corresponding audio/text-to-speech content id in ./data/notes.json At the given time alarm will buzz with respective audio/video/text-to-speech notes

 ********************************************************************************************************************************

 Code copyrights: (c) 2023 by Manish R. Ramani